senzing-garage/aws-cloudformation-database-cluster/docs/README.md

 1. **Synopsis:**
       The port used to access the [DatabaseHostRes](#databasehostres) database.
 1. **Details:**
-   See the database having a Name in the form `{StackName}-aurora-senzing-res-cluster` in the [AWS RDS Console](https://console.aws.amazon.com/rds/home?#databases:).
+   See the database cluster having a Name in the form `{StackName}-aurora-senzing-res-cluster` in the [AWS RDS Console](https://console.aws.amazon.com/rds/home?#databases:).

 ### DatabaseUsername